-The circuit breaker also has three main types of contacts - arcing contacts, main contacts, and auxiliary contacts.
-The arcing contacts are generally constructed of a hardened material such as silver, tungsten, cadmium or zinc, which ensures they will not deteriorate as quickly.
-The arcing contacts make contact first, which draws the arc across them.
-This prevents the main contacts from drawing the arc, therefore preserving their lifespan.
+The circuit breaker also has three main types of contacts.
+Arcing contacts, main contacts, and auxiliary contacts.
+The arcing contacts are generally constructed of a hardened material such as silver, tungsten, cadmium or zinc which ensures they will not deteriorate as quickly.
+The arcing contacts make contact first which draws the arc across them preventing the main contacts from drawing the arc which preserves their lifespan.
 The main contacts of the circuit breaker are generally larger and constructed of a softer more conductive material such as silver.
 This ensures a low resistance path for high currents to flow.
 The auxiliary contacts are what connects the control circuits of the circuit breaker.
 These can provide functions for automatic operation such as operation of motor mechanisms, sending open and close signals to the circuit breaker remotely or monitoring the status of the installation.
 It is important to inspect these parts for damage and perform electrical tests such as low resistance testing and insulation resistance testing to verify safe operation of the circuit breaker.

 It is imperative to ensure the circuit breakers of your electrical installation are operating correctly for the safety of persons and the safety of your electrical equipment.
 The consequences of poor electrical maintenance of these devices results in fire, loss of supply, damage to equipment and persons, and loss of business operations.

-Eccentricity recommends a proactive approach to maintenance by scheduling regular energised and de-energised testing into your maintenance protocol.
+Eccentricity recommends a proactive approach to maintenance by scheduling regular energized and de-energized testing into your maintenance protocol.
 Give us a ring today to see if we can help you manage your electrical assets.